uselagoon/lagoon/README.md

 Lagoon solves what developers are dreaming about: A system that allows developers to locally develop their code and their services with Docker and run the exact same system in production.
 The same container images, the same service configurations and the same code.

-> As an application delivery **platform**, the primary focus of Lagoon is as a tool for the deployment, management, security and operation of multiple applications, utilising cloud-native technologies, but with minimal imposition or knowledge expectation on the developers of those applications.
+> Lagoon is an application delivery **platform**.
+Its primary focus is as a cloud-native tool for the deployment, management, security and operation of many applications.
+Lagoon greatly reduces the requirement on developers of those applications to have cloud-native experience or knowledge.

 Lagoon is fully open-source, built on open-source tools, built collaboratively with our users.